 You’ve mentioned that you got your first DOS system when you were in middle school and you’ve been coding since.
 How would you describe your formative coding education?

 My uncle was (and still is) a sysadmin, and I looked up to him a lot when I was younger.
 I was pretty dorky and awkward as a child (surprise!) and didn’t have a lot of friends.
 I went to science camp; typical nerd stuff.
 My uncle made it seem cool to be smart and dorky, and I remember when my family got our first computer with WordPerfect -- and my uncle handed me a stack of disks with DOS games on them and basically just told me to figure it out.

-I’m about two semesters away from finishing my master’s in computer science, which has definitely taught me a lot about how to design software.
-My bachelor’s degree is in history and communication arts, so working on a master’s has helped me fill in a lot of gaps that I missed being self-taught.
+I’m about two semesters away from finishing my controller’s in computer science, which has definitely taught me a lot about how to design software.
+My bachelor’s degree is in history and communication arts, so working on a controller’s has helped me fill in a lot of gaps that I missed being self-taught.

 Are there any mentors or resources that were key to your development as an engineer?